juju/docs/src/en/getting-started.md

 </table>

 You build your [model][models] by adding and relating applications from the [Charm Store][charmstore].
-Press the green '+' symbol in the middle of the UI to start finding applications in the Charm Store.
+Press the green '+' symbol in the middle of the web UI to search for applications in the Store.

 You will see a list of available charms and bundles with a description of each.
 Select a [charm][charms] or [bundle][bundles] to learn more about it.

-When you have selected a charm or bundle it can be added to your model by pressing the 'Add to model' button...
+When you have selected a charm or bundle it can be added to your model by pressing the 'Add to model' button.

-Hint: to see how easy JAAS makes complex deployments, try the [Canonical Kubernetes bundle][k8]
+Hint: to see how easy JAAS makes complex deployments, try the [Canonical Kubernetes bundle][k8].

 <table width="500" border-width="0px" cellpadding="5">